SteamClientHomebrew/Millennium/README.md

 &nbsp;

+## Adding Spoken Language Support

+Take a look [here](./assets#adding-languages), it quickly covers what files you'll need to edit in order to add your spoken language to Millennium!

+&nbsp;

 ## Creating Plugins & Themes

 Creating themes and plugins for Millennium is relatively straight foward.
 Our [documentation](https://docs.steambrew.app/developers) goes over the basics of both,